 Client architectures where data are managed exclusively on end-user devices (e.g., many public clients including most native apps today, where an app is only registered once with a given EHR) are open to certain attacks that confidential clients can avoid (e.g., a malicious app on your device might steal tokens from a valid app, or might impersonate a valid app).
 A breach in this context is more likely to be isolated to a given user or device.

-The choice of app architecture should be based based on context.
+The choice of app architecture should be based on context.
 Apps that already need to manage data in the cloud should consider a confidential client architecture; apps that don’t should consider a purely-on-device architecture.
 But this decision only works if refresh tokens are available in either case; otherwise, app developers will switch architectures just to be able to maintain persistent access, even if the overall security posture is diminished.

 Best Practices